linkvt/repo-classifier/README.md

 - Install the dependencies with `pip install -r requirements.txt`
 - Setup the python SDK to `.venv/bin/python` to also access the dependencies in the venv
 - Install web dependencies with `yarn`
-- Add Github credentials to `github.conf` based on `github.conf.template`
+- Copy the file `github.conf.template` to `github.conf` and set your GitHub token or credentials

 ### New Dependencies
 - Install a dependency in the venv with `pip install DEPENDENCY`